RazorOp/razorops-web/_integration/grunt.md

 <br>

-# Next we navigate to YML script block
+## Step 6: Next we navigate to YML script block
 **Here we enter .razororps.yaml code and click on Run your first build**

 <br>